jordantrizz/zshbop/kb/mysql.md

 https://sourceforge.net/projects/automysqlbackup/

 #### Backup user.
+Sometimes you have to do both localhost and 127.0.0.1 depending.
 ```
 CREATE USER 'automysqlbackup'@'localhost' IDENTIFIED BY 'secure-password';
+CREATE USER 'automysqlbackup'@'127.0.0.1' IDENTIFIED BY 'secure-password';
 GRANT SELECT, SHOW VIEW, LOCK TABLES, EVENT ON *.* TO 'automysqlbackup'@'localhost';
+GRANT SELECT, SHOW VIEW, LOCK TABLES, EVENT ON *.* TO 'automysqlbackup'@'127.0.0.1'
 FLUSH PRIVILEGES;
 EXIT;
 ```